 Digitisation of newspapers

-To ensure the preservation, as well as accessibility of the physical newspapers in the future, we are digitalising a range of newspapers for our collection.
+To ensure the preservation as well as accessibility of the physical newspapers in the future, we are digitising a range of newspapers for our collection.

 Newspaper digitisation project 2014-17

-By a certain appropriation, 35 million newspaper pages spread out on 181 titles were digitised between the years 2014-17 and made accessible through mediestream.dk.
+Thanks to an administrative decree, 35 million newspaper pages divided into 181 titles were digitised between the years 2014-17 and made accessible through mediestream.dk.
 The basis for digitising were the numerous microfilms.

 The selection of newspapers to be digitised was based on several criteria: